ccarb0nn/Daily-Question-Voter/README.md

 - In addition to using HTML this project also uses PHP to collect information such as regestration form, login form, search for user form, and submit question form.
 PHP also works with the Python and C++ programs to get information on the question of the day, users profile information, and login verification.
 - Python is used throughout this project to take information from PHP which Python then passes on to C++ when compiling the C++ programs.
 From there the C++ programs run and returns the output back to the Python scripts which than sends the output back to the PHP scripts.
 - C++ is used to compile and return data that is provided by the Python scripts.
 The C++ programs in this project handle getting the question of the day, handles updating the votes for each option, handels getting the current question voting results, verifies the users login credentials, retreives the users profile information, and generating and stores a random number which is used to pick the "would you rather" question of the day.
+- This project also uses CSS to style the HTML pages so it has a more unique look while making features such as the submisions forms eaiser for the user to navigate and use while traversing the application.

 ## Instolations
 I installed XAMPP to run Apache and host the project on my computers localhost network.